microsoft/fluentui/packages/web-components/src/menu-list/README.md

 # MenuList

-The MenuList displays a list of options.
+The MenuList displays a list of MenuItem options.

 ## Design Spec